Skip to Content

 • Opening hours: House of Heals is open daily (except Tuesdays) until around 2 am.

 Silom Soi 2 is the place to head for the gay clubs.
 Located just 2 blocks from Silom Soi 4, we'd head here from around 11 pm onwards.
-We start at DJ Station first for the drag shows and then dance through each of the other small bars clustered together in this tight small street.
+We start at DJ Station first for the drag shows and then dance through each of the other small bars clustered together in this tight street.

 For gay boys who want to dance topless and get sweaty, we recommend heading over to G Bangkok just behind Silom Soi 2.

-When we first came to Silom Soi 2 many moons ago we weren’t sure what to expect exactly.
+When we first came to Silom Soi 2 many moons ago, we weren’t sure what to expect exactly.
 We just knew that we were in the mood to dance the night away and get a little sweaty(!).
-When we arrived, it looked surprisingly organized albeit heaving!
+When we arrived, it looked surprisingly organized, albeit heaving!

 We could hear the music starting to pound through the clubs we were passing, and our heartbeats started to quicken in excitement.
 Having said that, come on a Saturday night and it's one huge disorganized busy mess (and we LOVE it!)